 |Purpose||Typical audience||Pros||Cons||Can you do it yourself?||Thinking points|

-Check out the comparison notes below and weigh the pros versus cons.
+Think about your audience; can you share your messages properly and reach them via this channel?
+Check out the comparison notes below and weigh your pros versus cons.
 This will help you decide how to spend your time/ money for the best result.

 Things to keep in mind